engyahmed7/sizely-app/README.md

 7. **Open a Pull Request** with a clear description of your changes and link any relevant issues.
 8. **Wait for a review** and address any feedback provided.

-Your contributions help improve Vacation Tracker, and we appreciate your efforts!
+Your contributions help improve Sizely App, and we appreciate your efforts!